©The Talon News | Georgia Penn

 Senior year is the culmination of 13 years of hard work and dedication.
 It’s supposed to be a time of celebration, a time to say goodbye to your old life and hello to new adventures and opportunities.

-However, the outbreak of the coronavirus and Governor Greg Abbott’s orders have caused school to be postponed until April 19, with students expected to return on April 20.
+However, the outbreak of the coronavirus and Governor Greg Abbott’s orders have caused school to be postponed until at least May 4.